lukeevangraham/RB-Community/README.md

 **Body:** Here is where your content goes!

-**Image:** You can upload a new image or link to one already uploaded
+**Image:** You can upload a new image or link to one already uploaded.
+1170 x 500 pixels.
+Please use photos without text.

 **Ministry:** Select the ministry sponsoring the entry (if no check box exists contact Luke)